zafergurel/HashComparer/ReadMe.md

 **TargetDirectories:** The program scans these directories.
 The directories are seperated by pipe (|) character.
 If no target directory is specified, the directory where application resides is scanned.

+**BackupFolder:** In each execution of HashComparer, the index file gets backed-up to the backup folder.
+If no backup folder is specified, a folder named "hashcomparer_backup" is created where application resides.

 **IndexFileLocation:** The path of the text file that includes the paths of files, their checksums, and time of entry.
 If nothing is specified, the default value is "_hc_index.dat".

 **SearchLevel:** The default value is 1.
 To scan the subdirectories under the target directories, the level should be greater than 1.